-This week, granite blocks for a large sculpture in stone were delivered.
-Local Dakota artist Inkpa Mani will be carving the sculpture in place over the next summer days.
+This week, limestone blocks for a large sculpture in stone were delivered.
+Local Indigenous artist Inkpa Mani will be carving the sculpture in place over the next summer days.
 This is from a Facebook posting about Taku Ska Ska a stone sculpture that will be carved on site:

 Eight large blocks of limestone weighing over 60,000 lbs. were set in place yesterday for Sisseton’s newest piece of public art “Taku Ska Ska: Sacred Movement.”